jimmitchell/jimmitchell.github.io/content/posts/2023/04/14/better-applescript-to-compress-files-or-folders/index.md

 > 4. Rename the resulting zip file as “x.zip”.
 > 5. Delete all the files that were used to create the zip file.

-With the help of ChatGPT – and because I wanted to be lazy about it – I was able to come up with a solution to this challenge, which can be a great way to manage archives if that’s important to you.<!--more-->
+With the help of ChatGPT – and because I wanted to be lazy about it – I was able to come up with a solution to this challenge, which can be a great way to manage archives if that’s important to you.

 I must admit that ChatGPT did a decent job in generating the AppleScript, but there were some bugs that I had to fix manually.
 Nevertheless, it’s both scary and exciting to have a tool that can generate usable code.